web3privacy/privacy-corner/README.md

 Within the space we offer the opportunity for various artists to exhibit interesting art installations related to privacy or cypherpunk themes.

+If you are an artist and would like to show your work at Privacy Corner, please [contact us](https://docs.web3privacy.info/contacts) 🙏.

 ### HW Showcase

 Presentation of various interesting devices including privacy-preserving tools.